lebrice/Sequoia/sequoia/methods/README.md

 	 - Target setting: [IncrementalAssumption](sequoia/settings/assumptions/incremental.py)

-	Subclass of the BaselineMethod, which adds the EWCTask to the `BaselineModel`.
+	Subclass of the BaseMethod, which adds the EWCTask to the `BaselineModel`.

 	This Method is applicable to any CL setting (RL or SL) where there are clear task boundaries, regardless of if the task labels are given or not.